bitovi/academy/src/react-native/02-setting-up-your-environment/setting-up-your-environment.md

 ANDROID_HOME                   C:\Users\bitovi\AppData\Local\Android\Sdk
 ```

-✏️ Run the following command in Powershell to verify that `platform-tools` is installed correctly:
+✏️ Run the following command in PowerShell to verify that `platform-tools` is installed correctly:

 ```
 (Get-ChildItem Env:PATH).Value -split ';' | Where-Object { $_ -like '*platform-tools*' }